Hurricane Connie: Meteorological history

-After passing the Lesser Antilles, Connie turned more to the northwest as it rounded a large ridge.
-A Hurricane Hunters flight on August 7 observed an eye shaped like an inverted cone – larger at flight-level, and a diameter of 9 mi at the surface.
-The plane also observed a minimum barometric pressure of 944 mbar (27.88 inHg), the lowest in association with the hurricane.
-Based on the observations, the Hurricane Research Division estimated maximum sustained winds of 140 mph, making Connie a Category 4 hurricane.
 The hurricane progressed northwestward, passing northeast of The Bahamas.
 The eye grew in size, and the combination of upwelling and cooler air resulted in weakening.
 Connie fell below major hurricane status on August 9.
 A building ridge to its northeast, as well as some interaction with developing Hurricane Diane to its southeast, caused Connie to move slower toward the west-northwest.
 On August 10, the hurricane turned to the north as it moved toward the southeast United States coast.
 On August 12, Connie restrengthened slightly, reaching a secondary peak intensity of 100 mph.
 The hurricane made landfall near Fort Macon State Park in North Carolina at that intensity around 15:00 UTC.

 Hurricane Connie weakened as it moved through eastern North Carolina.
 The storm approached the Atlantic coast near the North Carolina/Virginia border.
 After passing through the Hampton Roads area, Connie turned back to the north-northwest, steered by a strengthening upper-level trough and low, located over Illinois.
 On August 13, Connie fell below hurricane intensity as it moved through the Chesapeake Bay region.
 The track shifted to the northwest, and Connie moved across western Pennsylvania, into Lake Erie.
 While still a tropical storm, Connie moved across portions of Southwestern Ontario, Lake Huron, and Michigan.
 On August 15, an approaching cold front absorbed the dissipating storm.